3 months pregnant: symptoms and baby development

 Thicker and shinier hair

-You may now begin to experience some of the nicer symptoms of pregnancy at three months.
-The increasing rush of hormones in your body can have a gorgeous effect on your locks and you may notice that your hair is thicker and glossier than it once was.
-Enjoy this stage while it lasts!
+You may now begin to experience some of the nicer symptoms of pregnancy at three months like the increasing rush of hormones which can have a gorgeous effect on your locks.
+You may notice that your hair is thicker and glossier than it once was.

 Skin breakouts